 non-beneficiary population.

-The domino effect in centralized school assignment: the case of Mexico
+The domino effect in centralized school assignment: the case of Mexico, with Adrian Martinez and Cristian Sánchez.
+Lates version: May 2025

 This paper studies the consequences of a human error during the school choice mechanism of